awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.Waitevents.md

 The following are some common wait events for Aurora MySQL\.

 **Note**
+For information on tuning Aurora MySQL performance using wait events, see [Tuning Aurora MySQL with wait events](AuroraMySQL.Managing.Tuning.wait-events.md)\.
 For information about the naming conventions used in MySQL wait events, see [ Performance Schema instrument naming conventions](https://dev.mysql.com/doc/refman/8.0/en/performance-schema-instrument-naming.html) in the MySQL documentation\.

 **cpu**